 Notice the size of the window in our shower, reflected in the mirror…

-Ginger 4581-1/PC Columnar Single Ada Hall Light, Polished Chrome… we bought one sconce from PlumbersSurplus on clearance for $92, they only had one, so we bought the other from Amazon (their price has actually gone down $50).
+Ginger 4581-1/PC Columnar Single Ada Hall Light, Polished Chrome… we bought one sconce on eBay for $92, (they only had one,) so we bought the other from Amazon.

 Peronda Museum, 18×18, polished, porcelain, bianca carrara: